tanhatasfia/Image-processing/README.md

-Different image processing techniques like rescaling,binary thresholding,improving contrast, erosion,dilation, changing config like psm etc have been used to improve tesseract ocr accuracy
+Different image processing techniques have been used to improve tesseract ocr accuracy like rescaling binary thresholding adaptive thresholding improving contrast erosion dilation noise reduction contour Detection
+ROI
+changing config of the ocr engine like psm